 - 1 package Black Pasta (Spaghetti, Angel Hair or Fettucini)

-- In a large mixing bowl, combing the ground turkey, egg, crushed corn tortilla chips, cheese and taco seasoning.
+In a large mixing bowl, combine the ground turkey, egg, crushed corn tortilla chips, cheese and taco seasoning.
 Mix well with hands to fully incorporate.

-- Bake for 10-15 minutes or until no longer pink in the center.
+Bake for 10-15 minutes or until no longer pink in the center (internal temperature should be 160 degrees).
 Note: turkey is a very lean meat so if overcooked it can before dry.
 Check the meatballs at 10 minutes and allow to cook longer if necessary.

 *the spiciness is created by the taco seasoning you select.
 Should you wish more heat, you may add a bit of cayenne pepper or chile pepper flakes to heat them up.